 - Wash the kabocha squash and slice off any part of the skin that has blemishes, otherwise the skin can be left on.
 Remove the seeds by scraping off with a spoon and cut into bite-sized cubes.
 If you have leftover squash, try using it in this stir-fry recipe!2 cups kabocha squash

 - Bring ½ cup of coconut milk to a boil, add curry paste and stir to break up lumps.
-Continue cooking and reducing over medium high heat until it is very thick and the coconut oil starts separating from the curry paste (if the paste is very thick but no oil is separating, don't worry, just proceed with the recipe).1 ½ cup coconut milk, 4-6 tablespoon red curry paste
+Continue cooking and reducing over medium high heat until it is very thick and the coconut oil starts separating from the curry paste (if the paste is very thick but no oil is separating, don't worry, just proceed with the recipe).1 ½ cup coconut milk, 3½-5 tablespoon red curry paste

-- Add the remaining coconut milk and chicken stock.
-Season with 1 tablespoon of the fish sauce and 2 tablespoon of the palm sugar.
-Stir to mix and simmer for about 8 minutes.1 ½ cup coconut milk, 1 cup chicken stock, 2 tablespoon fish sauce, 2-3 tablespoon palm sugar
+- Add the chicken and toss to mix with the paste.
+Add the remaining coconut milk and the chicken stock.
+Season with 1 tablespoon (15 ml) of the fish sauce and the palm sugar, then simmer for about 8 minutes.1 lb chicken thigh, 1 cup chicken stock, 2 tablespoon fish sauce, 2-3 tablespoon palm sugar

 Red Curry Paste